tonyarnold/tonyarnold.github.io/_posts/2014-07-21-nsnotfound-in-swift.md

 > Disclaimer: This information is current as of Xcode 6.0b3, and is subject to change in future seeds.
 Also, I — like everyone outside Apple — am still learning Swift.
 Please, [let me know if I've missed something](https://twitter.com/tonyarnold/)!

+---

+**Update:** About 35 seconds after I posted this, @mattyohe [pointed out that this is exactly what Swift's optionals are for](https://twitter.com/mattyohe/status/491054206795923456).
+I fully expect to see `NSNotFound` go away in coming years.

+---

 `NSNotFound` is currently a common way for Cocoa frameworks to indicate that a result couldn't be found when searching through indices and other serial data.
 I wanted to create a simple Swift class to represent the data behind a cell that displays an image, like so:

     class ImagePageContentViewModel